 Despite being infamous for heavy pollution, diesel is still the most commonly used fuel in cars.
 Electric cars are a rare breed in comparison to other variants, but hopefully, this will change in the near future and we’ll see more electric powered cars on our roads.

-To summarize, black is the most popular color sported by cars while sedans are the commonly seen body type.
+To summarize, Data Mining black is the most popular color sported by cars while sedans are the commonly seen body type.
 Despite automatic transmission having improved a lot over the years, manual still seems to rule the roads.
 Although most cars now run on diesel with a CO2 emission rate of 119 g/km, the future of our environment looks promising with electric cars gaining popularity.